 Cute Machines: Number/Johnny Five is intended as this, of course, but the little Johnny Five toys take the cake.

-Decoy Getaway: Thanks to Dr. Crosby's NOVA van just happening to have enough spare parts for Number Five to build a decoy, which NOVA blows up at the end of the first film, thinking they destroyed him.
+Decoy Getaway: Dr. Crosby's NOVA van happens to have enough spare parts for SAINT robots that Number Five builds a decoy.
+NOVA blows it up at the end of the first film, with everyone thinking it's the real Number Five.

 Determinator: Johnny 5 takes a lot of abuse in both movies, but always dispenses justice and emerges with a nonsensical catch-phrase and good attitude.
 He may not be indestructible, but his optimism is.